The Association for Journalism Education

 (a) the honorary officers specified in the preceding clause; and

-(b) not less than two appointed representatives and not more than three appointed representatives elected at the AGM who shall hold office for two years from the conclusion of the AGM at which they were elected.
+(b) not fewer than two appointed representatives and not more six appointed representatives elected at the AGM who shall hold office for two years from the conclusion of the AGM at which they were elected.”

 At the first committee meeting after the AGM, the committee shall consider that nomination, and vote on whether the nominated person will be co-opted to the committee.